Aareon/pygamii/README.md

     python arkanoid.py

 ## Notes
-This is a alpha version, I create it using Python3 and Linux.
+This is a alpha version, it was created using Python 3 on Linux.
 Compatibility errors may occur.